Amith-shivaramu/Amith_Data_Analyst_Portfolio/README.md

 **Code:** [`AMAZON_SALES.ipynb`](https://github.com/Amith-shivaramu/PROJECTS_PORTFOLIO/blob/main/Python_Amazon_Sales.ipynb)

-**Goal:** Analyze Amazon sales data to check the buyers preferred choice in the sales.
+**Goal:** Data Cleaning and Preprocessing using **Pandas and Numpy** and EDA and Insights using **Pandas, Matplotlib and Seaborn**.

 **Description:** The project focused on analyzing a dataset of Amazon sales.
-The dataset included Order ID,	Date,	Status,	Fulfilment,	Sales Channel,	ship-service-level,	Category,	Size,	Courier, Status,	Qty,	currency,	Amount,	ship-city,	ship-state and other relevant information.
-The project involved loading the data, cleaning and preprocessing it, performing exploratory data analysis (EDA).
+The dataset included Order ID,	Date,	Status,	Fulfilment,	Sales Channel,
+                 ship-service-level,	Category,	Size,	Courier, Status,	Qty,	currency,	Amount,	ship-city,	ship-state and other relevant information.
+                 The project involved loading the data, cleaning and preprocessing it, performing exploratory data analysis (EDA) using pandas, numpy, matplotlib and seaborn.

 **Skills:** Data Cleaning, Exploratory Data Analysis, Data Visualization.